gaogaotiantian/coredumpy/README.md

 ## Highlights

 * Easy to use
-* Native support for unittest, pytest and exceptions
+* Native support for unittest, pytest and run-time exceptions
 * Portable and safe dump
 * Utilizes pdb interface